-- Coolant reservoir cover

-- 2. Bolt

-- Remove the coolant reservoir by removing the bolts, and then turn the reservoir upside down to empty it.
+Remove the coolant reservoir by removing the bolts, and then turn the reservoir upside down to empty it.

 - Coolant reservoir - 2.
-Coolant reservoir cap - 3.
-Bolt - After the coolant is completely drained, thoroughly flush the cooling system with clean tap water. - Install the coolant reservoir by installing the bolts. - Install the coolant drain bolt, and then tighten it to the specified torque.
+Bolt - After the coolant is completely drained, thoroughly flush the cooling system with clean tap water. - Install the coolant reservoir by installing the bolts. - Install the coolant drain bolt and its new gasket, and then tighten the bolt to the specified torque.